 - Submit a non-refundable $250 enrollment deposit (applied to tuition)

 - Participate in our free online orientation (required to register for classes)

 Alabama residents who successfully complete Auburn First coursework in two or more academic terms* and maintain a 3.0 cumulative GPA by August 15 at the beginning of their senior year are eligible for automatic admission to Auburn University**.

 *Academic terms refer to individual fall, spring, and summer terms.
-Courses offered during the first and second mini-mesters during the summer semester are not considered separate and are counted as one summer term.
+Courses offered during the first and second mini-semesters during the summer semester are not considered separate and are counted as one summer term.

 Auburn First students have early exposure to college classes, offered online or on campus, designed with high school students in mind.

-	- Auburn First students can earn both high school and college credit, freeing up your high school schedule for more electives now and college credit later.
+- Auburn First students can earn both high school and college credit, freeing up their high school schedule for more electives now and college credit later.

 - Auburn First students have access to several academic resources, including Academic Support tutoring services, University Writing, Adobe Creative Cloud, Office 365, and more.

 - If you do not plan to attend Auburn University, your dual enrollment credits remain on your transcript and may transfer to another institution.